karkman/MMB-901_Metagenomics/Practicals/README.md

 ### Merging the profiles

 When all the mapping jobs have been finished, we can merge all the single profiles into a merged profile database.
+For this task you will need 40G of memory and about 30 min.

 ```bash
  anvi-merge 04_MAPPING/SRR*/PROFILE.db -o 04_MAPPING/MERGED -c 03_ANVIO/CONTIGS.db --enforce-hierarchical-clustering